cicimarisa/yummy-bbq/README.md

 # About Me, Cici

-Hi, I am creating this page for my learning purpose in order to persue my dream to become a clean developer.
+Hi all, I am creating this page for my learning purpose in order to persue my dream to become a clean developer.
 I write this code by my own🚀